 Of course, open sourcing Lamplight would mean that customers could make their own changes to the code if they wanted to, to better suit their needs.
 While that seems attractive, it does come with a fairly significant long-term cost.
 As soon as you change an existing code-base, you’ve created a new code-base.
 Which means you have to maintain it yourself.
 And keeping different but similar code-bases in sync is very quickly very difficult, so you end up spending a lot of time and money keeping your own system up-to-date, or allow it to become out-of-date.
 Again, we don’t think these are desirable things.

 Finally, open-sourcing the software would allow charities (or other companies) to host it themselves.
 But again, this comes with extra costs and risks which, particularly for most charities, we don’t think are wise.
 Running a server is hard.
 You have to keep it up-to-date.
 You have to monitor it.
 You have to know about things like iptables and exim config settings and php ini settings and server encryption.
 Getting these wrong will lead you to taking unacceptable risks with potentially sensitive data about your service users.
 For these reasons, we do not think that most charities should host their own systems, and if they do, it’s going to cost them much more than our hosting fees.

 So to conclude: we like open source software – it’s part of what allows us to make Lamplight so affordable.
-We contribute code and support where we think it’s appropriate – where we can contribute generic things (like the Diary – lots of people use diaries!).
-We try to be as open as we can be in our business dealings, and actively support the open data movement and spend our free time at hack days working on ‘public good’ data projects.
+We’ve contributed code and support over the years where we think it’s appropriate – where we can contribute generic things (like the Diary – lots of people use diaries!).
+We try to be as open as we can be in our business dealings, and actively support the open data movement.
 But we genuinely don’t think it’s in anyone’s interests to make Lamplight itself open source.